NCLEX Scoring

 Readiness Levels, Not Pass/Fail Predictions

 We do not predict whether you will pass or fail.
-Instead, we show where your current ability estimate sits relative to the passing standard.
+Instead, we show where your current ability estimate sits relative to the readiness target.
 This helps you understand your preparation status without making premature predictions.

 Confidence Intervals Matter